 Myles has lectured in Art history, Design Anthropology and Indigenous Studies at Swinburne University.
 He is currently joint editor of the NGV’s annual scholarly publication, The Art Journal, which features in-depth, peer-reviewed essays by established art curators, conservators and academics, based on works held in the NGV’s collection.

-Much of Myles' influence and inspiration comes from his maternal Aboriginal heritage in Western Victoria with connections into Tasmania and the Bass Strait islands.
-Currently Myles lives and works in Melbourne, on the lands of the Boon Wurrung and the Wurundjeri.
+Much of my influence and inspiration comes from my maternal Aboriginal heritage in Western Victoria with connections into Tasmania and the Bass Strait islands.
+My Aboriginal Great Great Grandmother was born in a tin hut on the edge of the desert on Wotjobaluk Lands.
+I have lived my life on Kulin Lands, and with the Koori Community of Naarm.
+I identify proudly with all my heritage which includes Aboriginal, English, German and Irish.